 After 17 to 18 minutes slide the basket out of the air fryer.
-Poke the cake in the middle with a toothpick.
+Now do the toothpick test.
+Poke the top in the middle of the cake with a toothpick.
 If it comes out clean the cake is ready to go.

 If not, slide the basket with the cake back into the air fryer and turn it on for another 5 minutes or so.
 Be very careful handling the basket and cake pan, they will be extremely hot!